-The goal of this work unit is to ensure that the SFRs and SARs are well-defined and that no misunderstanding may occur due to the introduction of vague terms.
+The goal of this work unit is to ensure that the SFRs and SARs are welldefined and that no misunderstanding may occur due to the introduction of vague terms.
 This work unit should not be taken into extremes, by forcing the PP writer to define every single word.
 The general audience of a set of security requirements should be assumed to have a reasonable knowledge of IT, security and Common Criteria.

-289 All of the above may be presented in groups, classes, roles, types or other groupings or characterisations that allow easy understanding.
-290 The evaluator is reminded that these lists and definitions do not have to be part of the statement of security requirements, but may be placed (in part or in whole) in different sections.
-This may be especially applicable if the same terms are used in the rest of the PP. APE_REQ.2.3C The statement of security requirements shall identify all operations on the security requirements.
-APE_REQ.2-4 The evaluator shall check that the statement of security requirements identifies all operations on the security requirements.
+All of the above may be presented in groups, classes, roles, types or other groupings or characterisations that allow easy understanding.

+The evaluator is reminded that these lists and definitions do not have to be part of the statement of security requirements, but may be placed (in part or in whole) in different sections.
+This may be especially applicable if the same terms are used in the rest of the PP.

+The statement of security requirements shall identify all operations on the APE REQ.2.3C security requirements.

+The evaluator shall check that the statement of security requirements APE_REQ.2-4 identifies all operations on the security requirements.

 291 The evaluator determines that all operations are identified in each SFR or SAR where such an operation is used.
 This includes both completed operations and uncompleted operations.
 Identification may be achieved by typographical distinctions, or by explicit identification in the surrounding text, or by any other distinctive means.
 APE_REQ.2.4C All operations shall be performed correctly.
 APE_REQ.2-5 The evaluator shall examine the statement of security requirements to determine that all assignment operations are performed correctly.
-292 Guidance on the correct performance of operations may be found in CC Part 1 Annex 8, Operations.
+292 Guidance on the correct performance of operations may be found in CC Part 1 Annex C, Guidance for Operations.
 APE_REQ.2-6 The evaluator shall examine the statement of security requirements to determine that all iteration operations are performed correctly.
-293 Guidance on the correct performance of operations may be found in CC Part 1 Annex 8, Operations.
+293 Guidance on the correct performance of operations may be found in CC Part 1 Annex C, Guidance for Operations.
 APE_REQ.2-7 The evaluator shall examine the statement of security requirements to determine that all selection operations are performed correctly.
-294 Guidance on the correct performance of operations may be found in CC Part 1 Annex 8, Operations.
+294 Guidance on the correct performance of operations may be found in CC Part 1 Annex C, Guidance for Operations.
 APE_REQ.2-8 The evaluator shall examine the statement of security requirements to determine that all refinement operations are performed correctly.
-295 Guidance on the correct performance of operations may be found in CC Part 1 Annex 8, Operations.
+295 Guidance on the correct performance of operations may be found in CC Part 1 Annex C, Guidance for Operations.
 APE_REQ.2.5C Each dependency of the security requirements shall either be satisfied, or the security requirements rationale shall justify the dependency not being satisfied.

-The evaluator shall examine the statement of security requirements to determine that each dependency of the security requirements is either satisfied, or that the security requirements rationale justifies the dependency not being satisfied.

-A dependency is satisfied by the inclusion of the relevant component (or one that is hierarchical to it) within the statement of security requirements.
+APE_REQ.2-9 The evaluator shall examine the statement of security requirements to determine that each dependency of the security requirements is either satisfied, or that the security requirements rationale justifies the dependency not being satisfied.
+296 A dependency is satisfied by the inclusion of the relevant component (or one that is hierarchical to it) within the statement of security requirements.
 The component used to satisfy the dependency should, if necessary, be modified by operations to ensure that it actually satisfies that dependency.